MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### How do I create a Power Platform environment in preview region?

 Go to [Create a Power Platform environment](/power-platform/admin/create-environment#create-an-environment-without-a-database).
 When creating the environment, ensure that you choose the region as **Preview (United States)**.
-If you need help creating a preview environment, contact your Power Platform administrator.
+If you need help with creating a preview environment, contact your Power Platform administrator.

 To learn more, go to [Power Platform regions](/power-platform/admin/regions-overview).

 ### What are the limitations of Copilot in Power Automate during preview?

 - You can’t edit flows with the Copilot experience if your flow has any of the following flows capabilities:
-    - A flow with AI Builder, SAP or Desktop flow connector.
+    - A flow with AI Builder, SAP or desktop flow connector.
     - A non-Open API flow (older connection format).
     - A flow with comment.
     - A child flow.
     - A solution flow using connections instead of a connection reference.

 - Copilot has limited parameterization support currently.
-It might not be able to implicitly fill parameters in all your actions, but it should be available in select connectors.
+It might not be able to implicitly fill in parameters for all your actions, but it should be available in select connectors.

-- Copilot has limited support to create looping constructs (for example, Apply to each, do until, and more). in the flow currently.
+- Copilot has limited support to create looping constructs (for example, Apply to each, do until).

-- A solution flow using connections instead of connection reference won’t be supported in the Copilot experience.
-We recommend that you use connection reference instead of connections for your solution flows to use Copilot in your solution flow.
-This is also a better application lifecycle management (ALM) practice.
+- A solution flow using connections instead of connection reference isn't supported.
+We recommend that you use [connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) instead.

 - You can’t use Copilot if you’re using a personal Microsoft account.
 For example, you can’t use someone@live.com.
 Use a work or school account like someone@contoso.com instead.

 ### How do I disable Copilot in Power Automate?

-For preview, Copilot will be turned on by default.
+For preview, Copilot is turned on by default.
 To disable it, you need to have administrator access.

 To disable Copilot for your *tenant*, follow these steps.